schell/apecs/README.md

 wasm-pack test --firefox crates/apecs
 ```

 I like firefox, but you can use different browsers for the wasm tests.
-For the most part they're there
+The tests
-just to make sure apecs works on wasm.
+make sure apecs works on wasm.

 ## Benchmarks
 The `apecs` benchmarks measure itself against my favorite ECS libs: